-Prishika joined the firm after earning an LLM from NYU.
-Before attending NYU, Prishika was a lawyer for the Government of Australia in matters involving securities, taxation, customs and border protection and the protection of government information.
-She was part of teams that pursued actions against several banks over the alleged manipulation of interbank swap rates, and that secured a major settlement against an Australian bank under anti-money laundering and counter-terrorism financing legislation.
+Prishika joined the firm after earning an LL.M. from New York University School of Law.
+Before attending NYU, Prishika was a lawyer for the Government of Australia in matters involving securities, taxation, customs and border protection, and the protection of government information.
+She was a member of the teams that pursued actions against several banks over the alleged manipulation of interbank swap rates, and that secured a major settlement against an Australian bank under anti-money laundering and counter-terrorism financing legislation.

 Prishika’s international law experience includes developing and drafting legislation to execute Australia’s accession to the Hague Convention on Choice of Court Agreements as a Legal Officer at the Australian Attorney-General’s Department.
 She has served on a committee of the United Nations Commission on International Trade Law (UNCITRAL), and as a delegate to its working group on investor-state dispute resolution.

 - Visa Inc. in multidistrict antitrust class actions brought by thousands of U.S. merchants.